mariannefeng/high-five-me/readme.md

 # todo:

+- favicon for light mode and dark mode
+- fix the docker image tag and unknown/unknown image
+- setup posthog
+- play a one hand whooshing sound when you miss

+# done:

 - deploy (do digital ocean server, ci, containerized, whole shabam)
-- setup posthog
 - disable click to select on homepage

-# done:

 - what happens if more than 2 people high five
 - add env var for disabling timeouts
 - default to dark theme